HAL 1.22.10 RC3 [NR6] (SCRIPT VERSION ONLY)

 -HAL 1.22.9 RC1-RC6

--Included squads are also always evaluated now to make sure they get the proper orders.
-Players can now hop in a new vehicle and get the proper tasks linked to it.
+-Included squads are now also always evaluated to make sure they get the proper orders.
+Players can now hop in a new vehicle and get the proper tasks linked to the role of that vehicle;

 All credits for the original system go to Rydygier who created this powerful script that has been greatly improving large scale battlefield scenarios since previous versions of Arma.